Centre for Contemporary Coronial Law & School of Law

+Beverley joined the university in 2013, having previously worked at several other higher education institutions.
 Beverley has extensive teaching experience at undergraduate level.
-She is currently module leader for Family Law, Bioethics, Land Law and Professionals in Practice.
-Beverley has also taught to a wide array of audiences and delivered teaching to both business , health and journalism students.
+She is currently module leader for medical law and ethics, land law and professionals in practice.
+Beverley has also taught a wide array of audiences and delivered teaching to both business, health and journalism students.

-Her research interests include Medical Law and Reproductive Ethics and Family and Child Law.
-She is a member of the Society of Legal Scholars, Postgraduate Legal Research Group and acts as a Reviewer of the Postgraduate Medical Journal within the British Medical Journal.
+Prior to joining the University of Bolton, Beverley worked as a Research Assistant on a European funded international project on hate crime.
+Her research interests include medical law and reproductive ethics, family law and land law.
+She is a member of the Society of Legal Scholars, Postgraduate Legal Research Group, acts as a reviewer of the Postgraduate Medical Journal within the British Medical Journal and is a Fellow of the Higher Education Academy.

 Caddick, B. (2014), ‘What are the legal challenges proposed by Emergency Contraception in the 21st Century?’
 Society of Legal Scholars Annual Conference, September 2014